citrus/spree_essentials/README.md

 To Do
 -----

+* modularize the cms into SpreeEssentialCms
+* modularize the markdown editor to allow the blog and news extension to run on their own without the CMS
 * allow page translations. (same contents associated to different languages)
 * add page-parts like refinery
 * add better homepage admin and front-end